Spagett1/pineflash/README.md

 ## Features
 * Auto-fetch the newest stable release of IronOS firmware.
 * Allows manual installs of beta versions using a browse to file feature.
-* Selectable options: pick the iron type, pick the firmware version and download it (current path is /tmp).
+* Selectable options: pick the iron type, pick the firmware version and download it.

 <br clear="both" />